Lay it to Heart

 SITE MAP

-Is The King James Version of the Bible Perfect?
+Is the King James Version of the Bible perfect?

 The Kings James Version (KJV) is the only major version of the Bible which seeks to honestly translate the honest copies of scripture into English that I am aware of today.